yatesco/seafile-docs/deploy/using_ldap.md

 # Configure Seafile to use LDAP
-The current code of seahub assumes that user name to be email address, so it's not possible to log in with UNIX user names or Windows Domain user names now.
-The support may be added later.

-Seafile will find a user both from database and LDAP.
-LDAP will be tried first.
-Note that the Seafile admin  accounts are always stored in sqlite/mysql database.

 ## LDAP User Management

-Before 4.2 version, there are some limitation on admin operations to LDAP users.
-The system admin cannot deactivate a LDAP user, and cannot set a LDAP user as system admin.
-After 4.2 version, we introduce a more flexible design for LDAP user management.
-In this design,
+Seafile LDAP/AD intergration works as following (without LDAP user sync):

 * When a LDAP user logs in, it will be automatically imported from LDAP server into the database (table `LDAPUser` in the ccnet database).
 * Now the admin can change various properties about this user in the database, such as deactivating, setting as system admin.
-* The admin can manage imported LDAP users in the sysmtem admin page.
+* The admin can manage imported LDAP users in the system admin page.
+* Seafile will find an user both from database and LDAP.
+LDAP will be tried first.
+Note that the Seafile admin accounts are always stored in sqlite/mysql database.
 * For Pro Edition, system user count only includes imported LDAP users.
 So customers can buy less licenses than all the users they have in LDAP server.

 In 4.2 Pro Edition, we introduced LDAP user sync feature, which brings even more management capabilities on LDAP users: